Get to know your innate defense mechanisms on a deeper level.

 The immune system is made up of organs, cells and proteins that work together to fight common colds, the seasonal flu and yet-to-be-identified pathogens, as well as help prevent cancer and heart disease.

 The immune system’s job is to spot and attack foreign invaders by creating proteins called antibodies, which have the ability to destroy abnormal or unrecognized cells.
 The immune system is adaptive, so it helps the body create memories of past attacks — they’re called T cells, which are white blood cells that go after targeted invaders when they try to make a return visit.

-Okay, that all might sound vaguely familiar from 8th grade science class.
-But like most things related to our bodies, the immune system is a little more complex than how they appear at first glance.
+Okay, that all might sound vaguely familiar from eighth grade science class.
+But like most things related to our bodies, the immune system is a little more complex than how it appears at first glance.

-Here, a few fascinating facts you probably didn’t know about your built-in defense system.
+Here, a few fascinating immune system facts you probably didn’t know about your powerful built-in defense system.

 Let's start with some good news: It's completely within your power to help your immune system do its job through lifestyle changes and immune-supportive supplements.
 Just like your biceps or your glutes, your immunity fitness can get stronger.
 “The immune system is like a muscle — you need to train it to optimize its function, so when you really need to use it, it can cope with whatever it has to deal with,” explains Frank Lipman, MD, our Chief Medical Officer.

 2. You don’t want to “boost” your immune system too much.

 It’s a common term people use when talking about improving your immunity, but the word “boost” is a little misleading.
 The reason: The immune system is a complex balancing act.
 You don’t want it to underreact and allow invaders to take hold, but you also don’t want it to overreact.
 This results in an immune response known as a cytokine storm, which can lead to hyperinflammation that can seriously harm or even kill a patient, as has happened in some COVID-19 cases, Lipman notes.